html-graph/html-graph.github.io/content/edge-shape/vertical.md

 ## Vertical Edge Shape

-Vertical shape can be set by calling `setOptions` method on `CanvasBuilder`.
+The Vertical edge shape can be configured by calling the `setOptions` method on `CanvasBuilder`.

 {{< code lang="javascript">}}
 const canvas = new CanvasBuilder()